-Figure 1 highlights the relatively large, widespread underestimation of O3 in winter, and slightly smaller underestimation in spring, for all regions with CMAQ521, while outside of spring MDA8 O3 is overestimated, particularly in the Ohio Valley and Upper Midwest regions.
+Figure 1 highlights the relatively large, widespread underestimation of O_3 in winter and slightly smaller underestimation in spring for all regions with CMAQ521, while outside of spring MDA8 O_3 is overestimated, particularly in the Ohio Valley and Upper Midwest regions.
 In the CMAQ531 simulation (Fig. 2), the large wintertime underestimation is largely eliminated, as are the overestimations in summer and fall.
 However, the underestimation in spring increases compared to the CMAQ521 simulation.
-Analysis of the seasonal diurnal hourly O3 trends (Figs. S8 - S11) shows that in winter all hours have higher O3 with CMAQ531, improving the bias throughout much of the daytime hours but increases bias overnight compared to CMAQ521.
-The opposite trend occurs in spring, with O3 lower for all hours with CMAQ531, increasing bias throughout the day.
-Similarly, O3 is lower for all hours in the summer and fall with CMAQ531, however this reduces the bias for most hours (except in the late afternoon and early evening in summer).
+Analysis of the seasonal diurnal hourly O_3 trends (Figs. S8-S11) shows that in winter all hours have higher O_3 with CMAQ531, improving the bias throughout much of the daytime hours but increasing the bias overnight compared to CMAQ521.
+The opposite trend occurs in spring, with O_3 lower for all hours with CMAQ531, increasing bias throughout the day.
+Similarly, O_3 is lower for all hours in the summer and fall with CMAQ531; however, this reduces the bias for most hours (except in the late afternoon and early evening in summer).

-Underestimated O3 from the lateral BCs (discussed in more detail in Section 4.3) likely contributes strongly to the large springtime, and smaller wintertime, underestimation of MDA8 O3.
-Sarwar et al. (2019) showed that for a 2006 HCMAQ simulation CMAQ underestimated O3 mixing ratios at CASTNet sites (which better represent long-range transported (LRT) O3) in spring and early summer, while a similar analysis for the HCMAQ53_M3Dry (and HCMAQ53_STAGE) simulation shows a relatively large (5.0 - 8.0 ppbv monthly average) underestimation O3 for CASTNet sites for March through June.
-Since springtime O3 at the majority of the rural CASTNET monitor locations is likely driven by LRT O3, this underestimate is likely associated with the underestimation in the large-scale O3 distributions in the lower troposphere of the HCMAQ simulations used in this analyses, which subsequently is influenced by uncertainties in global emission estimates, representation of O3 depletion in LRT air masses as they traverse large oceanic regions, and representation of stratosphere-troposphere exchange processes.
-This hypothesis is supported by comparisons of tropospheric O3 mixing ratios from the HCMAQ53_M3Dry to ozonesonde observations from 20 World Ozone and Ultraviolet Radiation Data Centre (WOUDC) sites, which shows that O3 is consistently underestimated by 20 - 40 ppbv in the mid- to upper troposphere (250 - 100 hPa) at most sites in spring (Figs. S3 - S7).
-Overall, MDA8 O3 bias is improved outside of spring in the CMAQ531 simulation versus CMAQ521, largely due to improvements in the representation of O3 dry deposition in CMAQ531 and the more advanced WRF simulation (discussed in more detail in subsequent sections).
+Underestimated O3 from the lateral BCs (discussed in more detail in Sect.
+4.3) likely contributes strongly to the large springtime and smaller wintertime underestimation of MDA8 O3.
+Sarwar et al. (2019) showed that for a 2006 HCMAQ simulation CMAQ underestimated O3 mixing ratios at CASTNet sites (which better represent long-rangetransported (LRT) O_3) in spring and early summer, while a similar analysis for the HCMAQ53_M3Dry (and HC-MAQ53 STAGE) simulation shows a relatively large (5.0-8.0 ppbv monthly average) underestimation O3 for CAST-Net sites for March through June.
+Since springtime O3 at the majority of the rural CASTNET monitor locations is likely driven by LRT O3, this underestimate is likely associated with the underestimation in the large-scale O3 distributions in the lower troposphere of the HCMAQ simulations used in this analyses, which subsequently is influenced by uncertainties in global emission estimates, representation of O_3 depletion in LRT air masses as they traverse large oceanic regions, and representation of stratosphere-troposphere exchange processes.
+This hypothesis is supported by comparisons of tropospheric O3 mixing ratios from the HC-MAQ53_M3Dry to ozonesonde observations from 20 World Ozone and Ultraviolet Radiation Data Centre (WOUDC) sites, which shows that O3 is consistently underestimated

+K. W. Appel et al.: CMAQ model versions 5.3 and 5.3.1: system updates and evaluation by 20-40 ppbv in the mid-troposphere to upper troposphere (250-100 hPa) at most sites in spring (Figs. S3-S7).
+Overall, MDA8 O_3 bias is improved outside of spring in the CMAQ531 simulation versus CMAQ521, largely due to improvements in the representation of O_3 dry deposition in CMAQ531 and the more advanced WRF simulation (discussed in more detail in subsequent sections).